projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

        specifies the kernel log level at 7

-   * - :kbd:`-c, --ncpus <cpus>`
-     - Set number of CPUs for UOS.
-This number is an integer and must not be more than the total number of CPUs in the system, minus one (which is used by the SOS).

    * - :kbd:`--debugexit`
      - Enable guest to write io port 0xf4 to exit guest.
 It's mainly used by guest unit test.